Display Tab - Environment Options

 Forced name format

-Controls automatic formatting of all player names entered into the system.
+You can automatically control the formatting of all player names entered into the system.

 Available options: